Autopilot and External Output (NMEA0183)

 The "Precision" settings indicate the number of digits used for the Cross Track field used in the NMEA sentences.
 Only decrease the precision if you have an old Autopilot that has trouble adjusting to high precision XTE.

-The "ZEUS" mode is only to be used with ZEUS Mercury Autopilot.
-This setting alters the "end of route" behavior of TimeZero.
-When the ZEUS mode is selected, all the XTE fields are set to a NULL value (,,) when reaching the end of a route.
-For any other Autopilots, leave that setting uncheck.
+The ZEUS mode is intended for use only with the ZEUS Mercury Autopilot.
+This option modifies TimeZero’s end-of-route behavior.
+When ZEUS mode is enabled, all XTE (Cross Track Error) fields are set to NULL values (,,) upon reaching the end of a route.
+For all other autopilots, this option should remain unchecked..

 DPT (Depth) Offset: